 Information on work-related injuries and ill health for Scotland, Wales and the English regions.

-	A selection of Data Tables are available providing further information.
+A selection of data tables providing further information are available.

-	For fatal injuries, data are collected from reports made by employers under RIDDOR (the Reporting of

-	Injuries, Diseases and Dangerous Occurrences Regulations).
+For fatal injuries, data are collected from reports made by employers under RIDDOR (the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations).

 Interpretation of regional differences

 The underlying risk of an adverse health and safety outcome such as ill health or injury will differ from one worker to the next, but it is unlikely that differences are affected directly by the region in which they work.
 Instead, research indicates that an individual's risk is driven by a complex combination of factors including their occupation, the length of time they have been doing their job and the industry in which they work.
 As a result, regional differences in injury and ill health rates are strongly affected by differences in employment profiles.